 Can Lady Helena survive bereavement the second time around?
 Can she stand up to her six siblings’ assumption of the right to control her new life as a widow?
 And what role will Fortier—who, as a physician, is a most unsuitable companion for an earl’s daughter—play in her investigations?

 The Napoleonic period is one of the most fascinating in history.
-It was a time when truly ‘great’ characters changed the face of Europe forever: when a British, Spanish and Portuguese force under an Irish general in the name of the German king of Britain fought a French, Polish and German force under the command of a low-born Coriscan who through the merit of his own genius had been proclaimed Emperor of the French.
+It was a time when truly ‘great’ characters changed the face of Europe forever: when a British, Spanish and Portuguese force under a (nominally) Irish general in the name of the German king of Britain fought a French, Polish and German force under the command of a low-born Coriscan who through the merit of his own genius had been proclaimed Emperor of the French.
 In addition to being a an absolute knot of nationalities and political finagling, it laid the foundations of our modern world.

 I’ve been accruing books of every variety about this period since I was in my early teens and as my love of the period shows no sign of diminishing, I thought I would collate my top recommendations for Napoleonic reads for anyone looking to learn more about the period.
 Continue reading “The Napoleonic Wars: My Reading Recs”